-GA resolution 60/251 recognises the primary responsibility of States to promote and protect human rights.
-At the same time, it recognises the important role of the Council and the wider UN in 'strengthening the capacity of Member States to comply with their human rights obligations for the benefit of all human beings.'
+GA resolution 60/251 recognises the primary human rights capacity challenges and needs of States? responsibility of States to promote and protect human rights.
+At the same time, it recognises the important role • What is the process a State needs to follow if it wishes of the Council and the wider UN in 'strengthening the to request international technical assistance or capacitycapacity of Member States to comply with their human building support via the Council? rights obligations for the benefit of all human beings.'32

-Consequently, OP5a of GA resolution 60/251 mandates the Council to 'promote human rights education and learning as well as advisory services, technical assistance and capacity-building, to be provided in consultation with and with the consent of Member States concerned.'33
+Consequently, OP5a of GA resolution 60/251 mandates the Council to 'promote human rights education and • How can the provision of technical assistance learning as well as advisory services, technical assistance and capacity-building support be linked with the and capacity-building, to be provided in consultation with implementation of recommendations received under the and with the consent of Member States concerned.'33 Council's mechanisms (UPR and Special Procedures)?

-Twelve years after the Council's establishment, some critics have questioned the degree to which the Council has been able to deliver on this mandate.
-They point out that nearly all of the Council's work in the area of technical assistance and capacity-building (under agenda item 10) has been focused on providing support (usually through the establishment of Independent Expert mandates) to a small number of particularly fragile or at-risk developing countries (e.g. States in post-conflict situations).
-Moreover, according to critics, these Experts are generally tasked with assessing a country's capacitybuilding needs, rather than actually responding to those needs.
-Other critics have also expressed concern that item 10 is increasingly being used to address situations that should be more correctly dealt with under item 4 (i.e. situations characterised by grave and systematic human rights violations).
+Twelve years after the Council's establishment, some delivery mechanisms? critics have guestioned the degree to which the Council has been able to deliver on this mandate.
+They point • Is there a need to consider new processes or platforms at the Council wherein all States might voluntarily request out that nearly all of the Council's work in the area of technical assistance and capacity-building (under agenda international technical assistance and capacity-building support, as well as provide updates on progress? item 10) has been focused on providing support (usually through the establishment of Independent Expert • What is the relationship between technical assistance mandates) to a small number of particularly fragile or provided via the Council's agenda item 10, and assistance at-risk developing countries (e.g. States in post-conflict provided by OHCHR? situations).
+Moreover, according to critics, these Experts • How can the fulfilment of the Council's mandate under are generally tasked with assessing a country's capacity-OP5a be linked with other potential providers of human building needs, rather than actually responding to those rights capacity-building support, including UNDP and needs.
+Other critics have also expressed concern that UN Country Teams, multilateral development institutions, item 10 is increasingly being used to address situations and bilateral donors? that should be more correctly dealt with under item 4 (i.e. situations characterised by grave and systematic human rights violations).